Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool gets the status and counts of a contact import by ID, with a specific verb and resource.
-It distinguishes from sibling 'create-contact-import' by noting it should be used after creation, and from 'list-contact-imports' by focusing on a single import.
+The description clearly states the tool retrieves the status and counts of a contact import by ID, using a specific verb and resource.
+It distinguishes itself from siblings like create-contact-import and list-contact-imports by focusing on a single import's status.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.